First uploaded April 8, 2019

 Sandvik's Let's Create: The Smash-Proof Guitar project.
 Art has always been destructive.
 One need not witness Nam June Paik go through his One for Violin Solo to believe this axiom.
 Or read about that Destruction in Art Symposium in 1966, wherein Raphael Montañez Ortiz showed some of his destruction events.
 Or see Gustav Metzger practice his Auto-Destructive Art.
 Everything in art destroys something, bad or good, internally via its themes or expressions or art-historically via its rebellions against earlier or others' ongoing art (even art forms).

 And so, in rock music, instrument smashing has been there forever to represent whatever you want it to represent.
 It's been part of this art of instrument or vocal screams and shrieks and growls and threatening or sexy thumping.
-Perhaps all that has been for new successful bands (pushed up by artistic mythos and corporate branding) to actually show they can now afford to wreck thousand-dollar guitars, with the contextual alibi that the act is all in the name of youth angst.
+Perhaps all that has been for new successful bands (pushed up by artistic mythos and corporate branding) to also show that they can now actually afford to wreck thousand-dollar guitars, with the contextual alibi that the act is all in the name of youth angst.

 Well, Sandvik wants to reverse all that wastefulness care of materials engineering, to maybe put some science into the juvenile act henceforward.
 Kudos to Sandvik and its appropriation of Yngwie Malmsteen for this project released to the public this month.